The Climate Action Leadership Diploma (CALD) Program at Pearson

 The IBCP diploma is accepted by universities and other post-secondary schools around the world.

 IBCP students are in demand and scholarship-eligible because post-secondary admissions staff know this challenging and intense program fosters the self-confidence, skills and enthusiasm students need for success in higher education and in their careers.
+We believe that the CALD program offers a deeper dive into the relevant skills, attributes, values, and behaviours that are necessary to solve complex problems, such as the climate crisis.

 Check the IB Organization’s most recent list of the post-secondary possibilities for IBCP graduates.